Density of group languages in shift spaces: Minimal subsets and modular cobounding maps

-The morphism $\varphi$ has two cobounding maps mod 1 on $X$, hence by \cref{c:mod1} $\Z/2\Z\skewprod X$ has two minimal closed invariant subsets on which the measure $\nu\times\mu$ is ergodic.
-The cobounding maps take constant values on the cylinders of length 7; one of them is depicted in \cref{f:coloring-thue-morse}.
+The morphism $\varphi$ has two cobounding maps mod 1 on $X$, hence by Corollary~\ref{c:mod1} $\Z/2\Z\skewprod_{\varphi} X$ has two minimal closed invariant subsets on which the measure $\nu\times\mu$ is ergodic.
+The cobounding maps take constant values on the cylinders of length~7; one of them is depicted in Figure~\ref{f:coloring-thue-morse}.
+Note that the cobounding maps are not constant on cylinders of length~6: for instance, the map of Figure~\ref{f:coloring-thue-morse} satisfies $\alpha([baabbab])=1$ and $\alpha([baabbaa])=0$, but $[baabbaa]$ and $[baabbaa]$ are both contained in the cylinder $[baabba]$ of length 6.

 Observe that the cobounding maps are \emph{fair}, in the sense that the preimages $\alpha^{-1}(g)$ have the same $\mu$-measure for all elements of the group.
-Therefore, even though the skew product $\Z/2\Z\rtimes X$ is \emph{not} ergodic, the shift space $X$ is still evenly distributed with respect to $\varphi$, in the sense that that that that
+Therefore, even though the skew product $\Z/2\Z\skewprod_{\varphi} X$ is \emph{not} ergodic, the shift space $X$ is still evenly distributed with respect to $\varphi$, in the sense that \end{example}